Increase the number of data, correct imbalanced dataset, and improve model performance

 In situations where real data is extremely sparse, synthetic data can fill in the gaps more effectively than oversampling techniques, which rely on the availability of existing samples to duplicate.

-Identify and select the needed table for the Synthesize section
+Identify and select the needed table for the synthesis section.

 Begin generating, and the upsampling process will be complete